zhenning/riak_wiki/pages/Riak/Operations/Configuration-Files.md

 #### mapper_batch_size

 Number of items the mapper will fetch in one request.
-Larger values can impact read/write performance for non-MapReduce requests. (default: "5")
+Larger values can impact read/write performance for non-MapReduce requests.
+Only valid when mapred_system is `legacy` (default: "5")

 #### js_max_vm_mem